Nikkig087/RockFitApp/README.md

 | Product Spotlight Filtering | Admins can filter and view spotlighted products. | ✓ |
 | Secure User Data | Ensure all sensitive user data is handled securely in models. | ✓ |

+## SEO Marketing Overview

+Rockfit offers a seamless and user-friendly platform for fitness enthusiasts to browse and purchase products, explore subscription plans, manage wishlists, and stay connected with community updates.
+It’s designed to promote an active and healthy lifestyle while offering a personalized shopping experience.

+---

+## Features

+- **Product Catalog**: Browse a curated selection of fitness products, including workout gear, supplements, and equipment.
+- **Subscriptions**: Choose from tailored fitness plans designed to meet individual health goals.
+- **Wishlist Management**: Save your favorite products for future purchases.
+- **Community Engagement**: Stay informed about the latest fitness trends, tips, and news.
+- **User-Friendly Design**: A responsive platform optimized for both desktop and mobile use.
+- **Secure Payments**: Enjoy safe and seamless transactions.

+---

+## E-Commerce Business Model

+### Core Business Model
+Rockfit operates on a **product and subscription-based model**:
+- **Direct Product Sales**: Offers fitness products that cater to various user needs, from beginners to professionals.
+- **Subscription Plans**: Provides ongoing services like fitness Plans and Advice to support long-term fitness goals.

+### Target Audience
+- Fitness enthusiasts and beginners alike.
+- Health-conscious individuals seeking quality products and reliable fitness guidance.
+- Professionals in need of advanced fitness equipment and premium supplements.

+### Revenue Streams
+- **Product Sales**: Income from selling fitness products directly through the platform.
+- **Subscription Services**: Revenue generated from fitness Subsciptions.

+---

+## Marketing Strategies

+### Community Engagement
+- Encourage user interaction by sharing fitness tips and updates directly on the platform.
+- Build a sense of belonging by organizing fitness challenges and sharing success stories.

+### Social Media Presence
+- Leverage platforms like Facebook to connect with users.
+- For more information, visit the **Rockfit Facebook Page Mockup**: [Facebook Mockup](fitness mockup img).

+### Organic Content Marketing
+- Publish fitness-related articles, product guides, and tips to educate users and improve SEO via the Community updates and Newsletter Signup Options.

+### Customer Reviews and Feedback
+- Showcase authentic user reviews to build trust and attract new customers.

+---

 ## To Do
 Images are not high quality therefore I would like to have a professional photographer for a real world website.
 Also when password reset is completed, the email functionality is not fully set up however the terminal does confirm the functionality of the submission.